 In those cases, think about contacting an employment lawyer to check for breaches in your contractual obligations.

-If you have it written into the terms of employment, then it should be paid in that way and according to those conditions.
+If you have payment in lieu of notice written into contracts, then it should be paid in that way and according to those conditions.
 It might stipulate that only basic pay will be paid, whilst other benefits will not.

-Where you don’t have any provision for PILON you should pay all pay and benefits that would have accrued over the notice period.
+Where you don’t have any contractual provision for PILON, you should usually pay all pay and benefits that would have accrued over the notice period.
 PILON should normally be made immediately on termination of employment.

 PILON payments may or may not be taxable depending on how they are handled and paid.
-There are three ways to make PILON payments:
+There are three ways to make PILON (payment in lieu of notice) payments: